Grammarly vs. Gboard: Which AI Keyboard for iOS and Android Is Best?

 What Are AI Keyboards and Why Do They Matter?

 Remember when phone keyboards were just... keyboards?
-Those days are long gone.
-Today's AI keyboards do way more than just let you type—they predict your next words, fix your mistakes, and some even help improve your writing style.
+Those days feel like ancient history now.
+Today's AI keyboards do way more than just let you type—they predict your next words, fix your mistakes, understand what you mean (not just what you say), and some even adapt their suggestions based on who you're chatting with.

-But what exactly makes a keyboard "AI-powered"?
-Simply put, these keyboards use artificial intelligence to understand context, learn your writing habits, and offer suggestions that go beyond basic autocorrect.
-Think about it—have you ever been typing and the keyboard somehow knew exactly what you wanted to say next?
+But what exactly makes a keyboard "AI-powered" in 2026?
+These keyboards use machine learning models—sometimes powered by the same tech behind ChatGPT and other AI assistants—to understand context, learn your unique writing patterns, and offer suggestions that feel almost telepathic.
+Think about it—have you ever been typing and the keyboard somehow knew exactly what you wanted to say next, finishing your sentence before you even thought of the words?
 That's AI at work.

 Why does this matter?
-Well, we spend a ridiculous amount of time typing on our phones—about 3-4 hours daily for the average person, according to some studies.
-A keyboard that makes this faster and more accurate can literally save you hours every month!
+Well, we spend a staggering amount of time typing on our phones—recent data shows the average smartphone user types for about 4-5 hours daily, whether it's work emails, social media posts, or just chatting with friends.
+A keyboard that makes this faster and more accurate doesn't just save time; it can literally give you back 5-10 hours every month.
+That's a whole workday!

 The difference between a basic keyboard and an AI keyboard is like the difference between a bicycle and a car—both get you where you're going, but one makes the journey a whole lot easier and faster.